d0tiKs/sk-tracking/README.md

 - **CSV & Excel export** with all game details
 - **Mobile-friendly UI** with collapsible sections
 - **Duplicate name prevention** in player setup
+- **Randomized player order** with inline preview and confirmation before game start — improves mobile usability by replacing a modal with a streamlined inline preview, ensuring a smoother user experience during game setup.

 ---